mobizt/SerialTCPClient/README.md

 - Bridge TCP client communication via serial interface.
 - Designed for **Arduino boards** that lack built‑in WiFi/Ethernet.
-- Compatible with WiFi‑capable modules (ESP32/ESP8266) acting as a network bridge.
+- Compatible with WiFi‑capable modules (ESP32/ESP8266/Raspberry Pi Pico W, MKR WiFi 1010, etc) acting as a network bridge.
 - Lightweight, header‑only design for embedded use.
 - Example sketches included for quick start.